Skip to content

 It is optional to provide the configuration option for any of the connected chains, The only consequence is your relayer will not deliver requests from the ommitted chain as it has no way of querying the associated fees for requests originating from this chain.

 You can obtain the required etherscan API key by following this guide for the appropriate network.
-Do note that since Ethereum and it's L2s all use Ether as the gas token.
+Do note that since Ethereum and its L2s all use Ether as the gas token.
 They can all share the same etherscan API key.

 Contract addresses